-The COVID-19 vaccine is now available to all New York residents 12 and older.
+The COVID-19 vaccine is now available to all New York residents 5 and older.

 This table shows how many NYC residents have been vaccinated citywide and by borough, and how many doses have been administered in NYC.

-Health Inequities in Data: Differences in health outcomes and vaccination coverage among racial and ethnic groups are due to long-term structural racism, not biological or personal traits.
+About Health Inequities in Data: Differences in health outcomes and vaccination coverage among racial and ethnic groups are due to long-term structural racism, not biological or personal traits.